When I started traveling over a decade ago, one of the first things I did was move abroad to teach English.

 While travel in and of itself isn’t really “résumé worthy” (even though it can teach you a lot of hard and soft skills), teaching English abroad is a legitimate job you can add to your résumé.

 So even if you don’t become a teacher back home, teaching English abroad is a great stepping stone for all kinds of careers.
+For example, check ESL teacher jobs in Calgary.

 4. There are jobs all around the world.